DBaudry/dbaudry.github.io/content/publication/TS_CVAR/index.md

 # 6 = Book section
 # 7 = Thesis
 # 8 = Patent
-publication_types = ["0"]
+publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Arxiv"
-publication_short = ""
+publication = "The Thirty-eighth International Conference on Machine Learning" publication_short = "ICML 2021"
 publication_extra = ""

 # Abstract and optional shortened version.
-abstract = "Risk awareness is an important feature to formulate a variety of real world problems.
-In this paper we study a multi-arm bandit problem in which the quality of each arm is measured by the Conditional Value at Risk (CVaR) at some level alpha of the reward distribution.
-While existing works in this setting mainly focus on Upper Confidence Bound algorithms, we introduce the first Thompson Sampling approaches for CVaR bandits.
-Building on a recent work by Riou and Honda (2020), we propose alpha-NPTS for bounded rewards and alpha-Multinomial-TS for multinomial distributions.
-We provide a novel lower bound on the CVaR regret which extends the concept of asymptotic optimality to CVaR bandits and prove that alpha-Multinomial-TS is the first algorithm to achieve this lower bound.
-Finally, we demonstrate empirically the benefit of Thompson Sampling approaches over their UCB counterparts."
+abstract = "In this paper we study a multi-arm bandit problem in which the quality of each arm is measured by the Conditional Value at Risk (CVaR) at some level alpha of the reward distribution.
+While existing works in this setting mainly focus on Upper Confidence Bound algorithms, we introduce a new Thompson Sampling approach for CVaR bandits on bounded rewards that is flexible enough to solve a variety of problems grounded on physical resources.
+Building on a recent work by Riou & Honda (2020), we introduce B-CVTS for continuous bounded rewards and M-CVTS for multinomial distributions.
+On the theoretical side, we provide a non-trivial extension of their analysis that enables to theoretically bound their CVaR regret minimization performance.
+Strikingly, our results show that these strategies are the first to provably achieve asymptotic optimality in CVaR bandits, matching the corresponding asymptotic lower bounds for this setting.
+Further, we illustrate empirically the benefit of Thompson Sampling approaches both in a realistic environment simulating a use-case in agriculture and on various synthetic examples."
 # Is this a selected publication? (true/false)
 featured = true